minute read

 Muhammad Ali Mosque and Sultan al-Nasir Muhammad ibn Qala’un Mosque

 Inherent to life in the Arab and Islamic world are mosques.
 They're as ubiquitous in Cairo as they are in any other city in which the majority are Islamic devotees.
 You'll often hear them before you see them, the sound of call to prayer bouncing through the night air, rousing you from sleep between 4 and 5am.
-Architecturally and aesthetically, the two most impressive mosques in Cairo, at least in my opinion, are Muhammad Ali and Sultan al-Nasir Muhammad ibn Qala’un.
-Muhammad Ali Mosque is the most prominent, seen from various vantage points when approaching the city.
-Inspired by the Ottomans, it's the most dominant, with a height of 52 metres and an equally large central dome.

 Sultan al-Nasir Muhammad ibn Qala’un Mosque, also located in the Citadel of Cairo, is no less impressive with walls constructed of limestone (pillaged from the pyramids) and red granite pillars.
-It's several hundred years older than Ali Mosque and, in my personal opinion, the more photogenic of the two.
+It's several hundred years older than Ali Mosque and, in my opinion, the more photogenic of the two.

 Ensure you dress appropriately if you visit either mosque (or any other mosque in the world) by covering shoulders, navels and knees.